geekgirljoy/GPT-Neo-GUI/README.md

 ```
 Or by double clicking the [GPTNEOGUI.pyw](GPTNEOGUI.pyw) file in the folder.

-You only need to run GPTNEOGUI.py or GPTNEOGUI.pyw, the .pwy just trys to spawn the program without a visable terminal.
+You only need to run GPTNEOGUI.py or GPTNEOGUI.pyw, the .pyw just trys to spawn the program without a visable terminal.

 # Using GPT-NEO GUI